 Mixing Business and Personal Funds

-Whether you are starting a new business, or you’re running an established business, mixing personal and business funds is a recipe for disaster.
-Assuming you are the sole owner and you buy business supplies with your personal credit card or use a business check to pay for a personal purchase, you’re going to have difficulty keeping track of how much money the business actually is making or losing throughout the year.
+Whether you’re starting a new business or running an established business, mixing personal and business funds is a recipe for disaster.
+Assuming you’re the sole owner and you buy business supplies with your personal credit card or use a business check to pay for a personal purchase, you’re going to have difficulty keeping track of how much money the business actually is making or losing throughout the year.

 You’ll also have a big headache at tax time trying to separate out the business and personal purchases to determine what’s deductible on your business tax form, and what your profit or loss is for the year.
 The headache will get a lot worse if you get audited and the IRS believes you have purchased goods or services for personal use and deducted them as business expenses.
 If you have business partners or investors and mix business and personal expenditures, you’ll have even more problems on your hands.